');

 About Newport, RI

-Newport is a mid-sized city in Rhode Island with a population of 25,029 residents.
-The median household income is $83,562 per year, which is above the national average.
-The median age in Newport is 37.2 years.
+Newport is a mid-sized city located in Rhode Island with a population of 25,029 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $83,562 per year, which is 11% above the national median of $75,149.
+The median age of 37.2 years is close to the US median age of 38.9 years.

 How Newport Ranks in Rhode Island